How to Create a Local Ubuntu Package Cache with Apt-Cacher-NG

 Add Apt Proxy Repo

 Save and exit using wq!.
-Hereon, if any packages are downloaded on the client machine will be cached to apt-cache server.
+Hereon, if any packages are downloaded on the client machine will be cached to the apt-cache server.

 Package Update Info